Written on April 12th, 2008 at 12:04 am by Darren Rowse

 And therefore the monymaking is not that great, but it pays for the hosting, though.

-I’m also using my blog to advertise my experiences with Linux (before: SuSE. now: Ubuntu) and then I love tweaking with the PHP on my Wordpress installation.
+I’m also using my blog to advertise my experiences with Linux (before: SuSE. now: Ubuntu) and then I love tweaking with the PHP on my WordPress installation.

 I think I’ve covered why I Blog :-)